f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Licensing for the rSeries appliance is handled at the F5OS level.
 This is similar to how iSeries licensing is handled with vCMP enabled, where the system is licensed once, and all subsystems inherit their licensing from the lower layer.
 With rSeries licensing is applied at the F5OS platform layer and tenants will inherit their licenses from the base system.
 There is no need to add-on licenses for MAX SSL/Compression or for tenancy.
 This is different than iSeries where there was an extra charge for virtualization/vCMP and ionly certain models supported multitennancy (Note the r2000 series will only support a single tenant).
 For rSeries these are included in the base license at no extra cost.

-Licenses can be applied via CLI, GUI, or API.
+Licenses can be applied via CLI, WebUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.

 .. image:: images/initial_setup_of_rseries_platform_layer/image30.png
   :align: center